apache/buildstream/doc/source/install.rst

   sudo pacman -S python python-pip python-gobject git \
                  ostree bubblewrap python-ruamel-yaml

-Debian Jessie
+Debian Stretch
 ~~~~~~~~~~~~~
-With jessie, you first need to ensure that you have the backports repository
+With stretch, you first need to ensure that you have the backports repository
 setup as described `here <https://backports.debian.org/Instructions/>`_

 By adding the following line to your sources.list::